-Duplicate Coverage on Dependent Children (when parents are not separated or divorced) - If both coverage's cover the child as a Dependent, the benefits of the coverage of the parent whose birthday occurs earlier in the year is primary ("Birthday Rule") over those of the coverage of the parent whose birthday falls later in that year.
+Duplicate Coverage on Dependent Children (when parents are not separated or divorced) - If both coverages cover the child as a Dependent, the benefits of the coverage of the parent whose birthday occurs earlier in the year is primary ("Birthday Rule") over those of the coverage of the parent whose birthday falls later in that year.
 However, if both parents have the same birthday (month and day, not year), then the benefits of the coverage that has covered the parent and Dependent(s) longest is primary over the coverage which has covered the other parent and Dependent(s) for a shorter period of time.

-If either form of coverage does not follow the Birthday Rule, the male policyholder's insurance is the primary plan.
+If either form of coverage does not follow the Birthday Rule, the male subscriber's insurance or plan is the primary Plan.